 Once you start the brainstorming process – more will come to you.
 But this is a great way to get your staff involved in the process and have them create the content.
 It also serves as a nice set of content that can be used in the following year and is really good content that prospective parents would enjoy seeing.

 Social media does take some work.
 But if you leverage all the resources around you to create content and schedule it through the year, a lot of it just goes on autopilot.
-If you would like more guidance on social media or would prefer to just outsource this to somebody else, give me a call at Bright Minds Marketing.
+If you would like more guidance on your school’s social media or would prefer to just outsource this to somebody else, give me a call at Bright Minds Marketing.
 Happy to help!